-The more I travel, the more I am obsessed about creating the perfect minimalist packing list.
+The more I travel, the more I am obsessed with creating the perfect minimalist packing list.

 I started travelling solo with a 75-litre backpack that literally broke my back.
 But I thought I needed everything!